 Sonoma County Library is having its second annual SCL Teenage Film Festival!
 Are you an amateur filmmaker?
 Has TikTok or YouTube awakened your passion for cinema?
 All Sonoma County teens ages 12 to 19 are invited to compete.
-Take some time over the winter break to shoot and edit your own 6-minute masterpiece.
+Take some time over the summer break to shoot and edit your own 6-minute masterpiece.
 A jury will review all submitted entries and select films screened at the festival.
 Prizes will be awarded for the top films.

 - All short films must be written, directed, and edited by teens ages 12 to 19.

 - The filmmaker/director must be a resident of Sonoma County.